n3lly43/LONGA/data/README.md

 ## Data Cleaning
-The *transcripts.py* script in the `datasets` directory contains code used in processing transcriptions obtained from ELAN.
+The *transcripts.py* script contains code used in processing transcriptions obtained from ELAN.
 The methods in the script can be used to:
 1. Read and process csv files exported using ELAN
 2. Summarize the audio and text information for the annotated data